KengWkeng/DataAcquisitionTest1/steps_plan.md

 Implement data reading logic (startAcquisition likely sets up a timer or reads cyclically) based on config (slave ID, register address, command).
 Emit rawDataPointReady for each register read.
 Handle potential Modbus errors and emit deviceStatusChanged or errorOccurred.
 Update DeviceManager's factory logic to recognize DeviceType::MODBUS and create ModbusDevice instances.
-Update Channel or DataSynchronizer's channel mapping logic to correctly associate Modbus hardware channels (device instance + slave + register) with software channels defined in the config.
+Update Channel or DataProcessor's channel mapping logic to correctly associate Modbus hardware channels (device instance + slave + register) with software channels defined in the config.
 (This mapping needs careful definition, perhaps using unique channel names from the config).
 Testing: Update config.json to include a Modbus device.
 Use a Modbus simulator (like Modbus Slave or a simple Python script) or real hardware.
 Run the application and verify:
 Modbus device connects.
 Data is read correctly and appears in the UI and CSV file alongside virtual device data (if still configured).